jostmey/dkm/antigen-classification-problem/model/README.md

 python3 test.py --database ../dataset/database.h5 --table Receptor-PMHC-Complex/test --tags A0201_GILGFVFTL_Flu-MP_Influenza_binder A0301_KLGGALQAK_IE-1_CMV_binder A0301_RLRAEAQVK_EMNA-3A_EBV_binder A1101_IVTDFSVIK_EBNA-3B_EBV_binder A1101_AVFDRKSDAK_EBNA-3B_EBV_binder B0801_RAKFKQLL_BZLF1_EBV_binder --cutoff 0.783349 --input bin/model --output bin/model
 ```

 The script reports the cross-entropy loss and the classification accuracy over the test cohort.
 We achieved a classification accuracy of 70.5%.
 Given that we balance over six possible outcomes, the baseline accuracy achievable by chance is 1/6, or equivalent to guessing the outcome of a six-sided die toss.
+This is reflected by permuting the dataset and refitting the model.
+To fit the model to permuted data, simply add the flag `--permute True` after `train_val.py`.

 ## Confidence Cutoffs